VaultaFoundation/docs/native/60_advanced-topics/22_upgrading-from-eos.md

 })
 ```

-This will swap 100 EOS in your account to 100 VAULTA and send it to the `some.account` account.
+This will swap 100 EOS in your account to 100 `A` and send it to the `some.account` account.

 > ⚠ **Important**
 >